 By 2006, ever-evolving customer requirements and volumes dictated that a more extensive, scalable production system be created.
 Rosie Solis, who had been with Turning Basin Service since 1984, took leadership of a team that would create a system with better visibility, tracking, and functionality.
 After over 2 years of development, ETRACS was launched in February of 2009.
 A web-based version of ETRACS was created and launched in 2016 giving users access from any internet-capable device.

-In 2002, Turning Basin Service began processing cars for Bentley Motors Incorporated and in 2006, added Porsche Cars North America to complete our current day customer roster.
+In 2002, Turning Basin Service began processing vehicles for Bentley Motors Incorporated and, in 2006 added Porsche Cars North America.
+In 2018, Turning Basin Service added Automobili Lamborghini America to complete our current day customer roster.

 Also in 2006, Diane Reichenbach joined Turning Basin Service to lead the finance and accounting division.
 With a promotion to Vice President/General Manager in 2008, she became a stockholder and took over day-to-day leadership of the company.